richardghirst/PiBits/ServoBlaster/README.txt

                                 ServoBlaster

-This is a Linux kernel driver for the RaspberryPi, which provides an interface to drive multiple servos via the GPIO pins.
+This is software for the RaspberryPi, which provides an interface to drive multiple servos via the GPIO pins.
 You control the servo postions by sending commands to the driver saying what pulse width a particular servo output should use.
 The driver maintains that pulse width until you send a new command requesting some other width.

 Currently is it configured to drive 8 servos.
 Servos typically need an active high pulse of somewhere between 0.5ms and 2.5ms, where the pulse width controls